ARM-software/CMSIS-View/Doxygen/src/cmp_viewer.md

  - Visibility to the static user relevant information of an software component or application program with no additional software overhead in the target application.
- - The information is obtained via debug symbols from target memory using simple read commands via
+ - The information is obtained via debug symbols from target memory using simple read commands via JTAG or SWD. connectivity to a debug adapter.
-   <a href="http://www2.keil.com/coresight/#jtag">JTAG</a> or <a href="http://www2.keil.com/coresight/#swd">SWD</a>
-   connectivity to a debug adapter.
  - Debug adapters that support hot plugging allow to show the current status of the application software in case of failures.

-## Using Component Viewer {#cv_use}
+## Component Viewer Usage Example {#cv_use}

-The following steps enable the MDK debugger views for static information of software components.
+The following steps enable views for static information of software components in the µVision debugger.
+Other tools might use different ways to accomplish this.

 **For User Code:**
  -# Create an \ref SCVD_Format "SCVD file" to display \ref cv_static_information.
  -# Add the SCVD file to µVision as described in \manscvd.
  -# Use the µVision debugger windows as described in \cviewer.

-<b>For MDK Middleware, Keil RTX5, and FreeRTOS:</b>
+**For Pre-annotated software components:**

-The software packs for MDK Middleware, CMSIS, CMSIS-FreeRTOS already contain the relevant *.SCVD files.
+The software packs for MDK-Middleware, CMSIS, CMSIS-FreeRTOS already contain the relevant *.SCVD files.

  - Add the SCVD file of the desired software component to µVision as described in \manscvd.
  - Use the µVision debugger windows as described in \cviewer.